Minamitorishima: U.S. occupation

 The Treaty of San Francisco transferred the island to American control in 1952.
 (Note: Article 3 of the Treaty of San Francisco: "Japan will concur in any proposal of the United States to the United Nations to place under its trusteeship system, with the United States as the sole administering authority, Nansei Shoto south of 29° north latitude (including the Ryukyu Islands and the Daito Islands), Nanpo Shoto south of Sofu Gan (including the Bonin Islands, Rosario Island and the Volcano Islands) and Parece Vela and Marcus Island.
 Pending the making of such a proposal and affirmative action thereon, the United States will have the right to exercise all and any powers of administration, legislation, and jurisdiction over the territory and inhabitants of these islands, including their territorial waters.")
 The island was returned to Japanese control in 1968, but the Americans retained control of the airstrip and LORAN-C station.

-In 1964, after some delays caused by storms that ravaged the island during construction, the U.S. Coast Guard opened a LORAN-C navigation station on Minamitorishima, whose mast was until 1985 one of the tallest structures in the Pacific area at 1,350 ft.
-Before replacing Loran A for general marine navigation, Loran C was used by submarine-launched Polaris missile systems and the existence and location of Loran C stations was classified.
+In 1964, after some delays caused by storms that ravaged the island during construction, the U.S. Coast Guard opened a LORAN-C navigation station on Minamitorishima, whose mast was until 1985 one of the tallest structures in the Pacific area, at 1350 ft.
+Before replacing Loran A for general marine navigation, Loran C was used by submarine-launched Polaris missile systems.
+The existence and location of Loran C stations was classified.

 LORANSTA Marcus Island was billeted for 23 US Coast Guard personnel.
 The commissioning commanding officer was U.S. Coast Guard Lieutenant Commander Louis.
 C. Snell.
 A detachment of SeaBees remained on the island for several months making repairs to the island's airstrip.

-The island is extremely isolated.
-Coast guardsmen stationed on the island served one-year tours that were later modified to allow an R&R visit to mainland Japan at the six-month point.
+Coast Guardsmen stationed on the island served one-year tours that were later modified to allow an R&R visit to mainland Japan at the six-month point.
 At the end of this isolated tour of duty, crew members received an additional 30 days of compensatory leave.

 While under U.S. administration, the island was resupplied by air.
-During the Vietnam War era, the weekly logistic flight was a DC-6 flight conducted by the CIA-operated "Air America."Later, a C-130 Hercules from the 345th Tactical Airlift Squadron, Yokota Air Base, Japan, resupplied the island on missions every Thursday.
-Coast guardsmen often amused themselves by judging aircraft landings, raising placards painted with large numbers.
-An unusually long four-hour ground time was scheduled to allow technicians who flew in to perform maintenance on the transmitter and to offload extra fuel from the C-130 to power the island's generator.
-It also allowed the coast guardsmen to read and answer letters while aircrews snorkeled and collected green glass fishing buoys that had washed up on the shore.
+During the Vietnam War, the weekly logistic flight was a DC-6 flight conducted by the CIA-operated Air America.
+Later, a C-130 Hercules from the 345th Tactical Airlift Squadron, Yokota Air Base, Japan, resupplied the island on missions every Thursday.
+Coast Guardsmen often amused themselves by judging aircraft landings, raising placards painted with large numbers.

+An unusually long four-hour ground time was scheduled to allow technicians who flew in to perform maintenance on the transmitter, and to offload extra fuel from the C-130 to power the island's generator.
+It allowed the Coast Guardsmen to read and answer letters, while aircrews snorkeled and collected green glass fishing buoys that had washed up on the shore.